splunk/corona_virus/README.md

 # Coronavirus App

 This is a set of dashboards for analyzing the Corona Virus using Splunk.

-Created by Ryan O'Connor.
+Repository Manager: Ryan O'Connor
+Contributors to this app: Miranda Luna, Ryan O'Connor, Caleb Dyck, Anthony Barbato, Giovanni Mola

 ## Installing the App